Code-Institute-Submissions/LeeWebb360-skillz.co.uk-milestone-3-project/READMESkillzs.md

 - An attractive and simple layout with consistency.
 - Simple navigation throughout the website by using the navigation bar.
-- Showing the recipes .simple and clearly
+- Showing the traders and services.
+Simple and clearly

 #### 2. General